McNeight/CAN_Library/README.md

-The idea behind this CAN library is to use a similar approach to Adafruit's Unified Sensor library (https://github.com/adafruit/Adafruit_Sensor) by standardizing CAN frame message structures, filters, masks, buffers, etc to be used with a wide variety of CAN controllers.
+The idea behind this CAN library is to use a similar approach to Adafruit's Unified Sensor library (https://github.com/adafruit/Adafruit_Sensor) by standardizing CAN function calls, frame structure, filters, masks, buffers, etc to be used with a wide variety of CAN controllers.
 This library currently supports the following controllers:

-* Microchip MCP2515 through the SPI interface
+* Microchip MCP2510 & MCP2515 through the SPI interface
   * Tested using various Arduino and Arduino-compatible controllers
 * Atmel SAM3X family of MCU
   * Tested using the SAM3X8E on the Arduino Due